coreboot/coreboot/Documentation/security/intel/txt.md

 ### Measurements
 The IBBs (Initial Boot Blocks) are measured into TPM's PCR0 by the BIOS [ACM] before the CPU reset vector is executed.
-To indentify the regions that need to be measured, the [FIT] contains one ore multiple *Type 7* entries, that point to the IBBs.
+To identify the regions that need to be measured, the [FIT] contains one ore multiple *Type 7* entries, that point to the IBBs.